Bruno Reichart: Early life and education

 Bruno Reichart was born in Vienna in 1943 and grew up in Ingolstadt.
 He studied medicine at the University of Erlangen–Nuremberg and Munich University, now called Ludwig Maximilian University of Munich (LMU) and received his MD in 1968, after which he became a medical assistant at the First Gynecological Clinic of the University of Munich, the Surgical Department of the Municipal Hospital Munich-Harlaching and at the Medical Clinic of the University of Munich.

 Early surgical career

 From 1971 to 1973, Reichart worked as a surgical assistant under surgeon Rudolf Zenker and within a year was appointed visiting cardiac physician in Memphis, Tennessee, where he focused on heart, lung, and vascular surgery.

 Upon his return to Munich in 1974, Reichart commenced surgery at the Cardiac Surgery Clinic at the LMU.
-In 1977 he became its senior physician and a year later he passed his habilitation with the topic "The mechanical support of acute right heart failure", and become a cardiothoracic surgeon in 1978.
+In 1977, he became its senior physician and a year later he passed his habilitation with the topic "The mechanical support of acute right heart failure", and became a cardiothoracic surgeon in 1978.